cgiiitd/InGene/README.md

 plot(Darmanis_umap_allGenes_clusters) #umap with the predicetd clusters
 ```

-## R Markdown

-Selecting representative cells from each cluster
+## Selecting representative cells from each cluster

 ```{r}